 Mental Stress among Medical and Non-Medical Students Engaging in Online Education in Light of COVID-19

-Author(s): Spandandeep Sarma, Himabindu Reddy*, Swarupa Chakole
+Author(s): Himabindu Reddy*, Spandandeep Sarma and Swarupa Chakole

-undertaking online/e learning as a result of COVID-19 illness and hence present in front of you the various aspects related to stress due to online education.
+The main goal of this study is to evaluate stress levels within medical students and non-medical students who were undertaking online/e learning as a result of covid-19 illness and hence present in front of you the various aspects related to stress due to online education.